 So the commercial salesperson with the systemized approach to lead generation will always produce more personal opportunity.
 This will mean better commissions and listings.
 Here are some ideas that you can systemize into your business diary each and every day.

-- Tenants in the local area will from time to time seek to relocate premises as part of a business adjustment plan.
+- BUSINESS ADJUSTMENT: Tenants in the local area will from time to time seek to relocate premises as part of a business adjustment plan.
 This is where the local real estate agent can provide real service.
 The tenant will want to understand the available levels of property supply and demand.
 They will also need to know the going rentals in comparable properties and the cost of relocation.
-Some agents will choose to act as a tenant advocates in this process and that in itself is a good source of commission opportunity.
+Some agents will choose to act as tenant advocates in this process and that in itself is a good source of commission opportunity.

-- Given that the lease occupancy and documentation involved in a property lease is typically for a duration of a number of years, it is fairly easy to determine lease expiry dates and network the relative tenants in the 18 months leading up to lease expiry and potential relocation.
+- LEASE AND OCCUPANCY CHANGES: Given that the lease occupancy and documentation involved in a property lease is typically for a duration of a number of years, it is fairly easy to determine lease expiry dates and network the relative tenants in the 18 months leading up to lease expiry and potential relocation.
 In this time frame they will make choices regards premises and business operations.
 Market knowledge will be of great interest to them as they ponder their next business change.

-- Given the points mentioned above in item three, a similar contact process can occur with landlords of commercial, industrial, and retail real estate.
+- LOCAL LANDLORDS: Given the points mentioned above in item three, a similar contact process can occur with landlords of commercial, industrial, and retail real estate.
 Invariably these landlords may need assistance in finding tenants to fill the pending or upcoming vacancy.

-- Commercial property ownership for investors is usually undertaken for reasons of investment performance and gain.
+- INVESTOR CONTACT: Commercial property ownership for investors is usually undertaken for reasons of investment performance and gain.
 Typically the investor will be suitably placed for further property activity at around about year four and beyond.
 They may choose to purchase another property, refinance, or sell and change their property investment.
 All of these factors are leverage points for the real estate agent to take action.
 Network the property owners and investors in your local area to ensure that you are suitably placed for this cyclical activity.

-The best real estate agents keep closely aligned to the local business community.
+The best real estate agents keep closely aligned with the local business community.
 It is this knowledge that is of value to the property owners as they seek to sell, buy, and rent their commercial property.